nx10-devs/ios-sdk/README.md

 App Extensions have strict memory limits and unpredictable lifecycles dictated by the iOS system.
 To ensure reliable telemetry collection:

 1. **Always use App Groups:** The `appGroupdID` is critical.
-It allows your Keyboard Extension to write telemetry data to a shared folder that the Main App can also read.
+It allows your Keyboard Extension to write data to a shared folder that the Main App can also read.
-2. **Flush Frequently:** Call `flushIfNeeded()` during key lifecycle events (like `viewWillDisappear`, or periodically during long typing sessions) to ensure buffered data is safely written to disk before the OS suspends the extension.
+2. **Flush Frequently:** Call `flushIfNeeded()` during key lifecycle events (like `viewWillDisappear`, or periodically during long typing sessions).
 3. **Delegate Uploads to the Host App:** While a keyboard extension *can* call `attemptUploadAndflushNow()`, doing so can cause memory spikes or get interrupted.
 The best practice is to have the Keyboard Extension simply track and `flushIfNeeded()`, and let the **Main App** call `attemptUploadAndflushNow()` when the user opens the host application.